248.AI

 Typographic Hierarchy in Practice

 Below the fold, the site runs on the restraint the brand demands.
 Display type uses Inter Light at large sizes.
 Body copy sits in Regular.
 Emphasis is earned through size and color, not weight.
-Whitespace is generous — sections breathe, there's room for the eye to rest, and every block of content is given room to land.
+Whitespace is generous — every block of content gets room to land.

 Outcome